Science New Wave Fund III

 My film concept is in an early stage and I don’t want it public.
 Is that okay?

 Labocine encourages openness and process-sharing, but we understand that certain projects may require discretion.
 If you have specific concerns, please contact us.
-Field Notes (requested in Round 2) that include sensitive materials, such as teasers or press kits, can be kept fully private and password-protected.
+Field Notes (requested in Round 2) that include sensitive materials, such as teasers or press kits, can be kept fully private and password-protected via Labocine Field Notes feature.

 What is required if support is granted?

 If support is awarded, funded projects must include clear credit acknowledgements for the Fund’s presenting partners and the Science New Wave in the film credits and on all relevant film pages.
 We also ask that supported filmmakers keep us informed as the project is completed and released.
 Labocine and the Science New Wave can play an active role in distribution, outreach, and visibility.
-Supported projects are strongly encouraged to submit to the annual Science New Wave Film Festival and to showcase the work on Labocine.
+Supported projects are encouraged to submit to the annual Science New Wave Film Festival and to present their work on Labocine; however, selection to both the festival and Labocine is independent of the fund.

 I applied for the Fund in the past and was not selected.
 Can I reapply?